Toontown-Event-Horizon/panda-utils/README.md

   * Can use files from under working directory as well as the resource directory.
 Uses the working directory by default, delete or rename files to load the original ones.
+  * Additional parameters:
+    * `-p, --poly`: Set the pixel size per 1x1 node.
+Useful when palettizing related images of different sizes, such as UI elements.
+By default, all images palettized will be 1x1 in the scene graph.
+    * `-m, --margin`: Set the margin around the palettized image to prevent image bleeding.
+Defaults to 0.
 * Automatic downscaler
   * Many times, assets are made in high resolution, and then have to be downscaled to a smaller one - 512x512 or 256x256.